Smart Growth & Regional Collaboration

 Time-of-use meters typically only exist on the largest users of electricity in town, such as the high school, middle school, city or town hall, senior center, library, and wastewater treatment facility.
 Your supplier or broker can help you identify these accounts.

-Actions to Reduce load
+Actions to Reduce Load

 To effectively reduce load, it is important to think ahead.
 Part of this is understanding where activities may be occurring in your facilities during or near the peak hour.
 If those activities will be affected, advanced communication is key.
 For facilities or areas of facilities that do not have activities, you may be able to take more drastic demand reduction measures.

-HVAC: Turn A/C set-points up at least a few degrees or turn off A/C altogether.
+Turn A/C set-points up at least a few degrees or turn off A/C altogether.
 Pre-cooling a building on a predicted peak demand day can help you keep building occupants more comfortable.
 Closing shades to minimize solar gain during the peak hour is also helpful.

-Below are some selected examples of capacity cost savings achieved by enrolling in MAPC’s program.
+The chart on the left shows some selected examples of capacity cost savings achieved by enrolling in MAPC’s program.
 As shown in the tables below, Acton-Boxborough schools reduced demand by 77% and Lynn 52% during the 2016 – 17 summer.
 This likely resulted in each municipality avoiding roughly $60,000 in capacity charges the following year.

 When MAPC started our program back in 2015, we primarily focused on avoiding capacity costs (red bar).
 This was a great way to introduce many of our municipalities to the idea of managing peak demand to save money and lower emissions.
 Now, National Grid and Eversource have launched pilot programs that will also pay you for reducing demand (blue bar); as a side benefit, you will also likely get the red bar of avoided capacity costs through their programs too.
 Further, by participating in their programs, you can connect with providers that will help you participate in an ISO-NE program that can provide additional payments for reducing demand during grid emergencies, such as when a power plan unexpectedly goes offline (green bar).
 As a result, it is possible to “stack” the benefits and earn as much as $200 per KW.
 Please contact MAPC to learn how to enroll into these other opportunities.